The Best 4X Strategy Games30 Sep 2019 12

 There aren't many new releases in the 4X genre at the moment, but here a couple that are on our radar, waiting to be given a proper evaluation.

 Pax Nova - recently released into Early Access, this is another scifi 4X game that looks to offer a Civ-like planetary experience as well as a galaxy-spanning space-faring portion where you explore and colonise new planets.
-We want to let it settle into its premium beta before jumping in ourselves, but this one may be worth keeping an eye on (pictured above).
+We want to let it settle before jumping in ourselves, but this one may be worth keeping an eye on.

 Galactic Civilizations III (Review)